damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 A general guideline is that an issue should only span one release.
 If we know an issue is going to span multiple releases, it has to split into multiple issues.
 Unless this issue is labeled `meta` or `epic`.
-In that case, the issue will span two or more releases.
+Those issues are the only ones allowed to last 2 or more releases.

 #### Which issue should you be working on?

 When you don't have specific tasks assigned, you should work on issues that are labeled `Product work`, in both EE and CE projects.
-These are issues that need our love and attention the most.
+These are issues that need our attention the most.

 ### Where should you look when you need help?